Prospects for multi-messenger extended emission from core-collapse supernovae in the Local Universe: Introduction

-further replacing $M$ with the {\em chirp mass} $\mu = {M_1^\frac{3}{5}M_2^\frac{3}{5}}{(M_1+M_2)^{-\frac{1}{5}}}.$ An extension to non-circular orbits by incorporating enhanced emission at higher frequency harmonics obtains by including a factor $F(e)=(1+(73/24)e^2+(37/96)e^4)/(1-e^2)^{7/2}$ as a function of ellipticity \citep{pet63,pos06}.
-It has been verified experimentally in long-term radio observations of the orbital decay of the Hulse-Taylor binary PSR 1913+16 to better than 0.1\% \citep{tay94} by the additional factor of $F(e)= 11.8568$ for the observed ellipticity $e=0.6171334$.
-At the distance of 6.4 kpc, its $L_{GW}\simeq 8\times 10^{31}$ erg s$^{-1}$ produces an instantaneous dimensionless strain at the Earth that, as such, may be evaluated directly in geometrical units as
+further replacing $M$ with the {\em chirp mass} ${\cal M} = {M_1^\frac{3}{5}M_2^\frac{3}{5}}{(M_1+M_2)^{-\frac{1}{5}}}$ \citep[e.g.][]{sha83,tho02}.
+An extension to non-circular orbits by incorporating enhanced emission at higher frequency harmonics obtains by including a factor $F(e)$ (Eqn.
+(32), Appendix A) as a function of ellipticity \citep{pet63,pos06}.
+It has been verified experimentally in long-term radio observations of the orbital decay of the Hulse-Taylor binary PSR 1913+16 to better than 0.1\% with $F(e)= 11.8568$ for the observed ellipticity $e=0.6171334$ \citep{tay94}.
+At the distance of 6.4 kpc, its $L_{gw}\simeq 8\times 10^{31}$ erg s$^{-1}$ produces an instantaneous dimensionless strain at the Earth that, as such, may be evaluated directly in geometrical units to give an equivalent isotropic equivalent strain

 based on previous arguments with $k=1/16\pi$ (Appendix A).
 As a relatively compact binary, the Hulse-Taylor binary coalesces in about 310 Myr \citep{pos06}.